 - Current ITS deployment projects in the Greater Rochester area are aimed at filling in the gaps where no ITS instruments are located.
 Traffic Signal System expansion, CCCTV cameras, Dynamic Message Signs, Road Weather Information System stations, and other elements will be added to the regional transportation network over the next several years.
 However, these elements are largely enhanced versions of the first ITS elements deployed in the region and are not a fundamental departure in terms of capabilities from those initial ITS deployments.
 Looking ahead, as more advanced capabilities become available, NYSDOT and MCDOT will consider deploying these technologies on the regional road network.
-The single most important improvement expected over the next several years is the increasing linkage between the sources of data; i.e. traffic signals and their associated detection system users who can access the data in real time. - 9.
+The single most important improvement expected over the next several years is the increasing linkage between the sources of data; i.e. traffic signals and their associated detection systems, traffic cameras and RWIS stations, and the consumers of data, i.e. transportation system users who can access the data in real time. - 9.
 Develop integrated/coordinated interchange and arterial signal timing systems and plans Ongoing